ilman30/dimytech-backend/README.md

 Inside your terminal

 #### composer install
+to install laravel libraries,
+and then
 #### php artisan jwt:secret
+to generate jwt secret key

 ## How to run

 Inside your terminal
 #### php artisan serve

 ## Requirements